agombolay/ribose-map/README.md

 4. **Sequence**: Calculates frequencies of r{A, C, G, U/T} at rNMP sites and up to 100 bp up/downstream from those sites

-5. **Distribution**: Creates BedGraph files of per-nucleotide rNMP coverage to be visualized in a genome browser and calculates per-nucleotide rNMP coverage for each genomic unit of reference genome and normalizes for sequencing depth
+5. **Distribution**: Creates BedGraph files of per-nucleotide rNMP coverage to be visualized in a genome browser and calculates per-nucleotide rNMP coverage for each genomic unit of reference genome and normalizes for read depth

 6. **Hotspot**: Calculates top 1% most abundant sites of rNMP incorporation and creates sequence logos using [ggseqlogo](https://github.com/omarwagih/ggseqlogo)